Grays River in Wahkiakum County, Washington — The American West (Northwest)

 October 15, 1966, this property

 commemorating, or illustrating

 Nov.
 23, 1971 by the National Park Service

 Washington State Parks

 Erected by Washington State Parks and Recreation Commission.

 Location.
 46° 21.31′ N, 123° 34.882′ W. Marker is in Grays River, Washington, in Wahkiakum County.
 Marker is on Covered Bridge Road 0.1 miles south of Loop Road, on the right when traveling south.
-Touch for map.
 Marker is located at the north entrance to the Grays River Covered Bridge, just before crossing Grays River on the bridge.
-Access to Loop Road and Covered Bridge Road is south from Washington State Highway 4, about 1/4 mile east of Fairview Road.
+Access to Loop Touch for map.
 Marker is in this post office area: Grays River WA 98621, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 15 miles of this marker, measured as the crow flies.
-Ahlberg Park (about 300 feet away, measured in a direct line); The Columbia's Estuary The Lewis and Clark Expedition (approx. 13.8 miles away in Oregon); Cathlamet (approx. 14.1 miles away); "Captain" John West and Westport, Oregon (approx. 14˝ miles away in Oregon).
+Ahlberg Park (about 300 feet away, measured in a direct line); The Columbia's Estuary (approx. 13.8 miles away in Oregon); The Lewis and Clark Expedition (approx. 13.8 miles away in Oregon); Cathlamet (approx. 14.1 miles away); "Captain" John West and Westport, Oregon (approx. 14˝ miles away in Oregon).